SchweppesXu/SchweppesXu.github.io/_publications/project/2023-pub-example-1.md

   Aiming at the problems of insufficient real label data, complex time-varying laws, and huge cross-sensor differences in the task of feature classification and mapping of long time-series remote sensing images, this project focuses on the research of “self-supervised pre-training model construction - explicit modeling of temporal characteristics - cross-sensor knowledge feature alignment”.
 cover:          /assets/images/covers/cover2.png
 authors:
-- Guided by Professor Xin Su from Wuhan University
+- Guided by Associate Prof. Xin Su from Wuhan University

 ---